The Finance Dublin Debt Clock of Ireland ticks on still

 The key to a country's economic recovery and the restoration of financial normalcy is the stabilisation of the National Debt.
 The national debt rises if the Government spends more than it takes in, mostly in the form of taxes.
 If the Government balances its books, like most households, the national debt stops rising.

 This situation is ultimately desirable in all countries, because it means that the Government is in harmony with the households of the country it governs.
 If not, the households in that country will ultimately lack economic confidence in that Government, because everyone intuitively knows that the Government will ultimately have to tax the earnings/wealth of those households to make its ends meet.
-When such fears prevail beyond the short term countries' economies begin to implode because households and companies domiciled in the jurisdiction begin to lose confidence in the economic system of that country, and leave it, with negative impacts of the economy's growth and ultimate economic prospects.
+When such fears prevail beyond the short term, countries' economies begin to implode because households and companies domiciled in the jurisdiction begin to lose confidence in the economic system of that country, and leave it, or at least export their wealth from it, with negative impacts on the economy's growth and ultimate economic prospects.

 Countries which, on the other hand, have surpluses on their Government accounts, as Ireland did from the mid 1990s to the mid 2000s, enjoy the confidence of its resident households and enterprises and enjoy superior growth, superior tax revenues, and falling debt - in short, a virtuous economic and debt cycle.

 As long as a country's debt as percentage of its GNP and GDP remains on a rising trajectory, its economic prospects are worsening.
 However the Finance Dublin Debt Clock is rising at a slower rate than in 2010-2013, and this is bolstered by improvements in GNP growth and Government finances, with debt as a percentage of national income rising at a diminishing rate.